1 COLLECTING, CONTROLLING, AND PROCESSING YOUR PERSONAL

 Objecting to processing and/or withdrawing your consent will not affect the legitimacy of processing that took place prior to you exercising this right.

-If you want to object or withdraw your Consent please contact our Data Protection Manager.
+If you want to object or withdraw your Consent please contact our Data Protection Officer.
 (See 1.3.2 Contact Details).